ClayAucoin/codex-lv2-may-2025/guides/week6-APIs-and-postman/lesson-6-integrating-network-and-the-DOM.md

 **Test immediately:** Make sure your function still works after this change.

+> **💡 Arrow functions vs. traditional functions?** Check our [Promise Reference Guide](promise-reference.md) for the differences and when to use each.

 📸 \[Screenshot: Console showing the expanded .then() function working]

 ### 3. Update response handling